-KXAN Investigates is a nationally-recognized, award-winning team of nine journalists – the largest investigative unit in Central Texas.
-The team has been honored with the Investigative Reporters & Editors Award, the Alfred I. duPont-Columbia University Award, two National Edward R. Murrow Awards, two National Headliner Awards and the Society of Professional Journalists’ Sigma Delta Chi Award.
+KXAN Investigates is a nationally-recognized, award-winning team of journalists – the largest investigative unit in Central Texas.
+The team has been honored with the Investigative Reporters & Editors Award, the Alfred I. duPont-Columbia University Award, six National Edward R. Murrow Awards, six National Headliner Awards and the Society of Professional Journalists’ Sigma Delta Chi Award.
 We tackle stories that hold your leaders accountable and make your communities safer.
 Scroll down to learn more about each team member and some of our latest results.

 Director of Investigations & Innovation